Quilts of the Underground Railroad: Books that emphasize quilt use

 In Stitched from the Soul (1990), Gladys-Marie Fry asserted that quilts were used to communicate safe houses and other information about the Underground Railroad, which was a network through the United States and into Canada of "conductors", meeting places, and safe houses for the passage of African Americans out of slavery.
-The theory that quilts and songs were used to communicate information about the Underground Railroad, though is disputed among historians.
+The theory that quilts and songs were used to communicate information about the Underground Railroad is disputed among historians.
 Even so, escaping slavery was generally an act of "complex, sophisticated and covert systems of planning".

 The 1999 book Hidden in Plain View, by Raymond Dobard, Jr., an art historian, and Jacqueline Tobin, a college instructor in Colorado, explores how quilts were used to communicate information about the Underground Railroad.
 The idea for the book came from Ozella McDaniel Williams who told Tobin that her family had passed down a story for generations about how patterns like wagon wheels, log cabins, and wrenches were used in quilts to navigate the Underground Railroad.
 Williams stated that the quilts had ten squares, each with a message about how to successfully escape.
 It started with a monkey wrench, that meant to gather up necessary supplies and tools, and ended with a star, which meant to head north.
 The book claims that there was a quilt code that conveyed messages in counted knots and quilt block shapes, colors and names.
 In a 2007 Time magazine article, Tobin stated: "It's frustrating to be attacked and not allowed to celebrate this amazing oral story of one family's experience.
 Whether or not it's completely valid, I have no idea, but it makes sense with the amount of research we did."
 Dobard said, "I would say there has been a great deal of misunderstanding about the code.
 In the book Jackie and I set out to say it was a set of directives.
 It was a beginning, not an end-all, to stir people to think and share those stories."
 He called the book "informed conjecture, as opposed to a well-documented book with a "wealth of evidence".

 Even though the book tells the story from the perspective of one family, folk art expert Maud Wahlman believes that it is possible that the hypothesis is true.
 "There’s a tradition in Africa where coding things is controlled by secret societies.
 If you want to learn the deeper meaning of symbols, then you need to show worthiness of knowing these deeper meanings by not telling anyone," she said.
 Wahlman wrote the foreword for Hidden in Plain View.